AlandSailingRobots/AerialImagesToWaterDepth/INSTALL_MAC_OS.md

 ```
 To deactivate the virtual environment simply type `deactivate`

-#### 2.2 PostgresSQL
+#### PostgreSQL
-To be able to use PostgresSQL we need to create a database.
+To be able to use PostgreSQL we need to create a database.
 ```shell script
 su - postgres
 #You'll need to enter your root Password: